flo/m3addon/README.md

 Currently the following content can be exported:

   * Animated Meshes made out of triangles with 1 UV layer
-  * Partly animated M3 Materials
+  * Animated M3 Standard Materials
-  * Partly animated M3 Particle Systems
+  * Animated M3 Particle Systems (max.
+1 works currently)
+  * Animated M3 Attachment Points

 The following content can be imported:

   * Animated Meshes with 1 UV layer
   * Animated M3 Materials
   * Animated M3 Particle Systems
-  * Attachment Points (disabled)
+  * Animated M3 Attachment Points

 The script printXml.py can also be used to convert a m3 file into a XML file.
 It takes a m3 file as argument and prints the XML on the command line.